Skip to main content

 Is the flu shot safe for people with chronic medical conditions?

 Yes.
 In fact, it’s especially important for people with chronic medical conditions to have a flu shot.
-The flu can also be especially dangerous for people who have a high risk for flu complications.
-This includes:
+The flu can also be especially dangerous for:

 • Adults 65 years old and up

-• People who are immunocompromised, including people with cancer
+• People have a weakened immune system including people with cancer

 • People living in nursing homes and other long-term care facilities